Alfred1984/interesting-python/Liziqi/readme.md

-This project will be update asap.
+This project will be updated asap.